GameGC/TimelineLegacyAnimation/README.md

 # TimelineLegacyAnimation
- Adds support of legacy Animation Clips to timeline
+ Adds support of legacy Animation Component & Clips to timeline